Monthly Business Review Prompts for Decision-Driving MBR Decks

 1. MBR deck outline (8 slides)

 Outline an 8-slide MBR deck.
-Audience: {execs}.
+Audience: [execs].
 Output the 8 slide titles + 3-bullet body each.
-Must include: headline summary, key metrics with month-over-month deltas, top risks, top decisions needed.
+Structure it as What happened (metrics) / What it means (narrative) / What I need (decisions).
+Must include: headline summary, key metrics with month-over-month deltas, top risks, and the 2-3 decisions needed in the room.

 2. Red/Yellow/Green status report